 Type 2 Diabetes

 Type 2 diabetes is the most common form of diabetes.
-Historically, type 2 diabetes has been diagnosed primarily in middle-aged adults.
+Historically, type 2 diabetes has been diagnosed primarily in adults.
 Today, however, adolescents and young adults are developing type 2 diabetes at an alarming rate.
 This correlates with the increasing incidence of obesity and physical inactivity in this population, both of which are risk factors for type 2 diabetes.

 This type of diabetes can occur when: